GREAT Retire Income Review: Should You Get This in 2025?

 To understand how the policy works, we shall look at an illustration.

-Peter is a 35-year-old employed male who intends to retire at 66.
+Peter, is a 35-year-old employed male who intends to retire at 66 years old.
 He chooses the Great Retire Income policy and pays S$400 per month.

-He then chooses a 5-year premium term.
+He then chooses a 5 years premium term.
 Subsequently, the premium ends at 40 years.

 Here we explore two scenarios where he chooses a 10 or 20 years income period.

-If Peter chooses an income period of 10 years, he will receive guaranteed and non-guaranteed retirement income of S$731 each month when he retires at 66 years.
+If Peter chooses an income period of 10 years, he will start receiving guaranteed and non-guaranteed retirement income of S$731 each month when he retires at 66 years.

-At 76 years, the policy will end; by then, he’ll have received retirement benefits totalling $87,770.
+At 76 years, the policy will end and by then, he’ll have received retirement benefits totaling S$87,770.

-In this case, the total payouts received against the total annual premiums paid are 3.65X.
+In this case, the total payouts received against total annual premiums paid are 3.65X.

-If Peter chooses an income period of 20 years, he will receive guaranteed and non-guaranteed retirement income of S$438 every month upon retirement at 66 years.
+If Peter chooses an income period of 20 years, he will start receiving guaranteed and non-guaranteed retirement income of S$438 every month upon retirement at 66 years.

 Subsequently, the policy will end when he is 86 years old.

-At this time, he’ll have received total retirement benefits totalling $105,200, equivalent to 4.38X total payments received against total annual premiums paid.
+At this time, he’ll have received total retirement benefits totaling S$105,200 which is equivalent to 4.38X total payments received against total annual premiums paid.

 If Peter loses the ability to perform at least 2 ADLs during the income period, he will be paid an extra LOI Income benefit.
 The amount payable is 50% of the guaranteed monthly cash payout.

-Note that the calculations are based on an Illustration Rate of Return (IIRR) of 4.25% p.a for the participating fund.
+Notable the calculations are based on an Illustration Rate of Return (IIRR) of 4.25 p.a for the participating fund.

 Likewise, the payouts comprise both guaranteed monthly income and non-guaranteed bonuses.